Pioneering a paddock-to-product approach to land diversification

 The eight mainstream crops covered in the assessment include apples, kiwifruit, avocados, blueberries, hops, hemp and CBD cannabis, hazelnuts and walnuts, potatoes, and wine grapes.

-Branching Out is funded by the region’s three district councils - New Plymouth District Council, South Taranaki District Council and Stratford District Council, and the Ministry for Primary Industries’ Sustainable Food and Fibre Futures fund (SFFF).
-Significant in-kind support is provided by Venture Taranaki, Massey University, New Zealand’s Crown Research Institutes, and enterprises involved in Taranaki’s primary sector, and food and fibre industry.
+Significant in-kind support is provided by Venture Taranaki, Toi Foundation, Massey University, New Zealand’s Crown Research Institutes, and enterprises involved in the Taranaki primary sector, and food and fibre industry.